livechat/livechat-public-docs/site/content/product-cards/store-api.md

   -H 'Authorization: Bearer <livechat-oauth-token>'
 ```

 It's possible to have more than one store connected to Product Cards.
-Widget calls backend for a list of stores as follows:
+Widget calls your backend for a list of stores as follows:

+*Note:* Even if you have only one store, you need to create this endpoint and provide us the `storeId` - it's required for other requests.

 Expected response: